PAGE UNDER ACTIVE DEVELOPMENT

 Departmental meeting with Canadian forestry project management team members, early 1980s (source: Forestry Dept.)

-These are an assortment of photos of the staff at the headquarters of the then Forestry Division that was located in the King George V Park in Castries.
+The photos below of the staff were taken at the headquarters of the then Forestry Division that was located in the King George V Park in Castries.
 The building was originally the Curator’s Office for the Botanical Gardens that was established by the Colonial Government in the late 1800s.

 Forestry Division office staff, mid-1980s

-To support the forestry management operations, mainly related to establishment of forest plantations to stabilize slopes that have been deforested, and to provide commercial timber, a nursery was established by William G. Lang, the Forestry Supervisor, within the agricultural estate of the Ministry of Agriculture at Union.
+To support forestry management operations, a plant nursery was established by William G. Lang, the Forestry Supervisor, within the agricultural estate of the Ministry of Agriculture at Union.
 A small zoo was also installed adjacent to the forest nursery to house a small collection of native wildlife.
 The photo below is of the staff of the Union forest nursery that at the time was managed by Monica Bodley.
 George ‘Zoo’ Antoine was the zookeeper.

 Workers at the Union Forestry Nursery and zoo